Paul Kelly

 Ken Merry

-Ken is currently deputy principal and deputy chief executive at York College, with responsibly for curriculum, quality and student experience, having previous been the vice principal for quality at Barnsley College.
-Prior to that, he was one of Her Majesty’s Inspectors for Ofsted and inspected a wide range of providers including the education provision in Prisons.
-During these inspections he developed his interest in ensuring that the most vulnerable people in our society have access to high quality learning opportunities and recognised the importance of the role that PET have in the prison education landscape.
+It was during prison inspections he developed his interest in ensuring that the most vulnerable people in our society have access to high quality learning opportunities and recognised the importance of the role that PET have in the prison education landscape.

-Vicki Morris
+Vicki Mulligan

 Vicki is the Deputy Director of the Centre for Justice Innovation, a not-for-profit organisation that champions innovative practice and reform across both criminal and family justice.
 Prior to this role, Vicki started her career as an English teacher in mainstream secondary education and, after undertaking various senior leadership positions in this setting, she moved into offender learning where she managed the education provision at Wetherby Young Offender Institution.